Russia extends troop drills; Ukraine appeals for cease-fire

 Ukraine’s leader criticized the U.S. and other Western nations for holding back on new sanctions for Russia.
 Zelenskyy, in comments before the conference, also questioned the West’s refusal to allow Ukraine to join NATO immediately.
 Putin has demanded that NATO reject Ukraine as a member.

-In new signs of fears of imminent war, Germany and Austria told their citizens to leave Ukraine, and NATO’s liaison office in Kyiv pulled staff to Brussels and to the western Ukraine city of Lviv.

-U.S. President Joe Biden said late Friday that based on the latest American intelligence, he was now “convinced” that Putin has decided to invade Ukraine in coming days and assault the capital.
+U.S. President Joe Biden said late Fridaythat based on the latest American intelligence, he was now “convinced” that Putin has decided to invade Ukraine in coming days and assault the capital.
+Biden was to meet with his national security team later Sunday in Washington.

-A U.S. military official said an estimated 40-50 percent of the ground forces surrounding Ukraine had moved into attack positions closer to the border.
+A U.S. military official said an estimated 40% to 50% of the ground forces surrounding Ukraine had moved into attack positions closer to the border.
 The official, who spoke on condition of anonymity to discuss internal U.S. assessments, said the change had been underway for about a week and did not necessarily mean Putin was committed to an invasion.

-Lines of communication between Moscow and the West remain open: French President Emmanuel Macron spoke with Putin on Sunday for nearly two hours before a 30-minute call with the Ukrainian president.
+Lines of communication between Moscow and the West remain open: Macron spoke with Putin on Sunday for nearly two hours before a 30-minute call with the Ukrainian president.
 U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.

 Blinken said Sunday the U.S. was still working every lever possible to try to dissuade Putin from invading Ukraine but said recent events, including the extension of the troops in Belarus and the increase in shelling along the contact line, showed Putin well underway in laying the pretexts and groundwork for invasion, in line with findings of U.S. intelligence and previous Russian territorial grabs.
 “He is following the script almost to the letter,” Blinken told CNN.

-“Up to the last minute, there is still an option for him to pull back,” Blinken said.
+“Up to the last minute, there is still an option for him to pull back,” Blinken told NBC’s Meet the Press.
 He said his offer to meet Lavrov in Europe in the coming days was conditioned on Russia not rolling into Ukraine beforehand.

 Macron’s office said both the Ukrainian and Russian leaders had agreed to work toward a diplomatic solution “in coming days and coming weeks.”